-I am a mathematical statistician by training and have spent more than 15 years conducting applied epidemiological cancer research.
+I am a mathematical statistician by training and have spent more than 15 years doing applied epidemiological cancer research.
 My main expertise is in statistical and epidemiological methods used to study population-based cancer patient survival and cancer survivorship issues.
-In the past five years my main research focus has shifted somewhat from classical descriptive cancer epidemiology studies, which predominantly used data from Swedish national health registers, to clinical epidemiology, and specifically to studies of lymphoma survival.
-Since 2013 I have been working in close collaboration with Karin Ekström Smedby in the cancer epidemiology group at the Division of Clinical Epidemiology (Department of Medicine, Solna).
+In the past eight years my main research has been in the field of clinical epidemiology, specifically studies of lymphoma survival.
+I work in close collaboration with Karin Ekström Smedby in the cancer epidemiology group at the Division of Clinical Epidemiology (Department of Medicine, Solna).

 Joshua Entrop has a Master degree in public health and studies childbearing patterns after modern-day intensive immunochemotherapy in young Hodgkin and non-Hodgkin lymphoma survivors.
 Joshua commenced his graduate studies in 2020 and will perform the studies in collaboration with the epidemiology working group of the Nordic lymphoma group.
 His project is supported by the Swedish Cancer Society and Åke Wibergs stiftelse.

 Sara Harrysson is an MD with a specific interest in survival, relapse and cardiac events after a diagnosis of aggressive B-cell lymphoma.
 Her research focus is specifically to investigate treatment outcome and predictors in relapsed and treatment-refractory Diffuse Large B-cell Lymphoma by clinical, demographic and biological characteristics, as well as the incidence, characteristics and timing of cardiovascular events (particularly acute coronary syndrome) among anthracycline-treated patients.